- Review: Edward Jones

 - Buy mutual funds that charge a sales load

-This compensation system can lead your advisor to give you a biased investment strategy advice.
-For example, even if it’s in your best interest, your advisor has no incentive to recommend no-load mutual funds since they won’t make a commission from the sale.
+This compensation system can lead your advisor to give you biased investment strategy advice.
+For example, even if it’s in your best interest, your advisor has no incentive to recommend no-load mutual funds, since they won’t make a commission from the sale.

 Additionally, since they act as a transfer agent for the mutual fund company (by setting up a separate account with the mutual fund company that represents your holdings), they’re much more likely to recommend certain fund companies.